 About Us – New Hampshire Maple Syrup

 In 2006, Tim began making plans for building a dooryard sugarhouse on the land where he and Kate live.
-With over 25 years of sugaring experience with friends and families, he was ready to make NH maple syrup on his own!
+With over 25 years of sugaring experience with friends and families, he was ready to make New Hampshire maple syrup on his own!

 Construction began in the fall of 2006, when the concrete slab was first poured.
 The remainder of the the construction took place in the late spring and early summer of 2007.
 “4 Stooges Construction,” (as Tim fondly refers to his crew, comprised of his father, John, his brother, Ed, his friend and former sugaring partner, John D., and Kate’s father, Bob) constructed the sugarhouse in less than 4 weeks.